smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 }
 ```

 As you can see, `VRFConsumerBase` needs to know the address of the vrfCoordinator, and the address of the LINK token.
-You can find these addresses [here](../vrf-deployments/v1/).
+You can find these addresses in the [VRF v1 docs](../vrf-deployments/v1/).

 ## `rollDice` function